 Fiberglass vs. Mineral Fool Insulation

-Fiberglass insulation is made up of tiny glass fibers, reinforced by plastic, making it strong and very efficient.
-It can be cut to fit, and installed on floors, ceilings, and walls and is fitted between studs, joists, and beams.
+Fiberglass insulation is made of tiny glass fibers reinforced by plastic, making it strong and efficient.
+It can be cut to fit and installed on floors, ceilings, and walls and is fitted between studs, joists, and beams.

 Unfortunately, they can trap moisture and dust that promotes mold growth.
-Its particles can also cause rashes and irritation on people’s skin, nosebleeds, and respiratory failure if inhaled.
+If inhaled, its particles can also cause rashes and irritation on people’s skin, nosebleeds, and respiratory failure.

-Mineral wool insulation, also known as stone or rock wool, may look like fiberglass insulation but is actually thicker and denser.
-That helps it reduce noises from both outside and inside of the garage, like when the garage door opens.
+Mineral wool insulation, also known as stone or rock wool, may look like fiberglass insulation but is thicker and denser.
+That helps it reduce noises outside and inside the garage, like when the garage door opens.

-This is the type of insulation I use inside my garage walls to help regulate the temperature.
+I used This type of insulation on my concrete garage walls to help regulate the temperature.

-Mineral wool is also a non-combustible material and naturally resistant to moisture, allowing it to insulate even when wet.
+Mineral wool is also a non-combustible material and naturally moisture-resistant, allowing it to insulate even when wet.

 Can Insulation Cool Your Home During The Summer?

-Contrary to popular belief, insulation doesn’t actually cool (or heat) your home.
+Contrary to popular belief, insulation doesn’t cool (or heat) your home.

-However, by slowing down the transfer of heat, insulation will make it harder for the outside heat to warm up your garage.
+However, by slowing down heat transfer, insulation will make it harder for the outside heat to warm up your garage.

-Slowing down the heat flow helps make your house feel cooler, without having to run the AC so much.
+Slowing the heat flow helps make your house feel cooler without running the AC so much.

-This can also prevent plumbing issues and pipes from freezing in the garage and stop the spreading of mold and mildew.
+This can also prevent plumbing issues and pipes from freezing in the garage and stop mold and mildew from spreading.